• Skip to primary navigation

 The noodles sometimes have a squared off shape because of the way they are cut.
 Sometimes, the noodles have a round, tube shape.
 The shape does not define soba noodles.

-Though buckwheat has the word "wheat" embedded in its name, it is not related to wheat, or grains in general, at all.
-Buckwheat is actually the large seed of a plant in the rhubarb family.
+Though buckwheat has the word "wheat" embedded in its name, buckwheat itself is not related to wheat, or grains in general, at all.
+Buckwheat is is actually the large seed of a plant in the rhubarb family and is gluten-free.

 However, most soba noodles sold dried and packaged in grocery stores have some regular wheat flour to help with texture.
 If you eat gluten-free, make sure to read the ingredients list on the package.